canonical/superset-k8s-operator/documentation/how-to/enable-alerts-reports.md

 [/note]

 Finally, we pass the secret ID we got from the previous step to the applications so that they can make use of the credentials.

+## How screenshots are rendered
+Since Superset 6, report and alert screenshots are rendered with Playwright driving a headless Chromium browser, which replaces the Selenium and Firefox stack used in Superset 5.
+The charm bundles Chromium in its workload image, so no additional configuration is required.

+Enabling `ALERT_REPORTS` automatically turns on the `PLAYWRIGHT_REPORTS_AND_THUMBNAILS` feature flag that selects the Playwright renderer.
+You do not need to set `PLAYWRIGHT_REPORTS_AND_THUMBNAILS` yourself, and it should not be added to the `feature-flags` configuration.